DataDog/documentation/content/agent/faq/agent-check-reports-ok-but-monitor-shows-critical.md

 For example, an [http_check](/integrations/http_check) could be reporting OK in the output of the [Agent info command](/agent/faq/agent-status-and-information) but the monitor could be reporting Critical.

-To view the current status of a service check use the [Check Status page](https://app.datadoghq.com/check/summary) which will show you the latest report of any given check.
+To view the current status of a service check use the [Check Status page](https://app.datadoghq.com/check/summary) which shows you the latest report of any given check.

 If you believe you are seeing a discrepancy after, reach out to [us](/help) and submit your logs using the [flare command](/agent/faq/send-logs-and-configs-to-datadog-via-flare-command)